 Walking Dogs After Eating?

-It is recommended that you feed your dog at least two hours before strolling briskly around the block or visiting the dog park to allow ample time for their meals to digest and avoid gastric dilatation.
+It would be best to feed your dog at least two hours before strolling briskly around the block or visiting the dog park to allow ample time for their meals to digest and avoid gastric dilatation.

 Other Ways for Dog Owners to Keep Their Pooch Active